 Keep talking to your customers, so that you can predict their changing wants and needs.
 Some of the most common eCommerce marketing mistakes include not taking into account the user experience.

 Within online business, there’s a great need to work in tandem, with inventory management at the center of it all.
-Whether it’s sales, manufacturing, logistics, or ordering — you’ll all need to be on the same page.
+Whether it’s sales, manufacturing, shipping & logistics, or ordering — you’ll all need to be on the same page.

 Open, continuous conversations and teamwork allow for the most effective planning.
 Everyone needs to be aware of what inventory is available for sale and distribution.
 This ensures no over-promising or unrealistic expectations.

 It’s not all about peering further along the chain to customers and the end product.
 There’s also a need to look behind you, too.
 It’s crucial that your inventory management doesn’t cause issues for your own suppliers.
 Nobody wants to be the one that causes a log-jam in other areas of the supply chain.

 Good communication is essential.
 This is where the sharing of data, and timely consistent updates, comes in.
 Through such sharing, you can let your suppliers know exactly what you’re doing.
 Give them the chance to improve their inventory management, maximize their end to end supply chain visibility, and reduce chinks in the supply chain.